 - Highly recommended by previous customers.

-Some installers are manufacturer accredited which means they have been specially trained to install certain boilers, extending the warranty you receive.
+Some installers are manufacturer accredited which means they have been specially trained to install certain boilers, extending the warranty you’ll receive.
 Never accept an estimated quote; all quotes should be itemised and only provided after a visit to your home and a full assessment of your heating needs.
-Get quotes for a new boiler today.

-Make sure you have a budget in mind and don’t be persuaded to spend more than you can realistically afford.
-Compare like for like quotes and make sure you’re not paying for anything you don’t need.
+Make sure you have a budget in mind and don't be persuaded to spend more than you can realistically afford.
+Compare like for like quotes and make sure you're not paying for anything you don't need.
 For example, many installers are recommending smart controls such as Hive or Nest which give you greater control of your heating but also add costs to the installation.
-An increasing number of installers are able to offer finance options so you can break the cost down into manageable payments over a period that suits.
+An increasing number of installers are able to offer finance options as part of your new boiler deal so you can break the cost down into manageable payments over a period that suits.

 You need to decide if you want to stick with your current heating system or make a change.
-Most replacement boilers installed today are Combi boilers which are single unit which heat water on demand.
+Most replacement boilers installed today are combi boilers which are a single unit that heats water on demand.
 However, larger homes with 2 or more bathrooms will have a higher demand for hot water that is better served by a system or conventional boiler.

 There are many boiler manufacturers who deliver varying levels of performance and energy efficiency.
-The best place to start your search is consumer review websites but you also need to consider the advice of professional engineers.
-While it might be a wrench not to choose the cheapest option, keep in mind that the better the boiler’s efficiency the more you will save on energy bills.
-This could be up to £340* on your annual heating bill when switching a G rated model for A+++.
+The best place to start your search is consumer review websites, but you also need to consider the advice of professional engineers.
+While it might seem unusual not to choose the cheapest option, keep in mind that the better the boiler's efficiency the more you will save on energy bills.
+This could be up to £580* on your annual heating bill when switching a G rated model for A rated.